So why did I start writing fiction so late in life?

 … of the brainwave I had during the 2020 pandemic.

 Do you remember how at the beginning of the pandemic, few of us could work and none of us knew if we would live to see 2021?
 Well, my biggest regret was that I’d never got around to writing any of the books about a woman called Niki who’d lived in my head for about twenty years.
-(Since I was forty-ish, in fact as Niki McKnight is in the Gretna Green Gateway books.)
+(Since I was forty-ish, in fact, just as Niki McKnight is in the Gretna Green Gateway books.)

 Authorised exercise 🤦♀️